 One of the most exciting things about growing succulents is the amazing range of forms and colours available.
-Buying from a specialist supplier will give you the widest choice.
+Buying from a specialist supplier will give you the widest choice, which you can display on a sunny windowsill, greenhouse bench or conservatory.

 Protect in winter